seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 The venomous malice of my swelling heart!

 **LUCIUS**
-Away, inhuman dog! unhallow’d slave!
+Away, inhuman dog! unhallow'd slave!
 Sirs, help our uncle to convey him in.

 *Exeunt Goths, with AARON.
 Flourish within*